fluxcd/terraform-provider-flux/docs/data-sources/install.md

 page_title: "flux_install Data Source - terraform-provider-flux"
 subcategory: ""
 description: |-
-  flux_install can be used to get install manifests for Flux.
+  flux_install can be used to generate Kubernetes manifests for deploying Flux.
 ---

 # Data Source `flux_install`

-`flux_install` can be used to get install manifests for Flux.
+`flux_install` can be used to generate Kubernetes manifests for deploying Flux.

 ## Example Usage